UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/mor.md

 ---
-title: ... the opportunities for digital financial inclusion through a digital finance ecosystem assessment in your couuntry
+title: ... the opportunities for digital financial inclusion through a digital finance ecosystem assessment in your country
 parent: Help people understand
 layout: default